What Is Roku? Pricing & How It Works

 Roku successfully blends affordability, vast content options, and an evolving ad ecosystem, making it a staple for modern entertainment seekers and a powerful tool for advertisers navigating the CTV boom.

-As trends shift toward more ad-supported models in 2025, understanding their pricing and functionality can help consumers maximize value while brands capitalize on targeted opportunities.
+As streaming and ad-supported viewing continue to grow in 2026, understanding Roku’s pricing and functionality can help consumers maximize value while brands capitalize on targeted opportunities.